icgc-dcc/dcc-docs/docs/software/releases/portal.md

 Note that code level release notes may found on [GitHub](https://github.com/icgc-dcc/dcc-portal/blob/develop/CHANGES.md).
 The following details user facing features / changes covered in each release.

+#### 5.0.4 - February 7th, 2017
+* DCC Portal has been updated to support Elasticsearch 5.1.2
+* Minor bug fixes

 #### 4.4.3 - January 30th, 2017
 * Added new page not found redirection
 * New share link popover behaviour